-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W 'ater 17.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: W ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 The 2011-2013 AMR does not contain updated conservation data.
-2010/11: None There is no locally specific data available at present.
-There have been no approvals contrary to EA advice since reporting began in 2004.
+There is no locally specific data available at present.
+2010/11: None There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
-None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: W 'ater, air, soil, matei rial assets 18.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: W ater, air, soil, mate rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality.
-LA to monitor the number of hectares of the best and most versatile agricultural land (grades 3a and higher) lost to development.
-The Agricultural land classification across the Parish is a mixture of Grades 2 and 3 (very Good and goodmoderate) - Measure the number of hectares of best and most versatile soil lost through development.
+Natural environment Agricultural land usage by quality There is no countywide data available at present.
+2011: The urban conurbations in Herefordshire are not graded. - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-DEFRA 'Magic' website for land classification
+West Midland ALC Map (Natural England 2011).

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figure dates back to 2005: 84% There is no locally specific data available at present.
+Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Direcive.
+Latest figure dates back to 2005: 84% There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire Report (2007) Water Framework Directive (2000) SEA Topic covere ed by objective: So oil 19.
+The State of Herefordshire Report (2007) Water Framework Directive (2000) SEA Topic covere ed by objective: So bil 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Percentage of all new development completed on previously developed land.
-2010/11: 67% 2011-13: 57% There is no locally specific data available at present.
-Completions on PDL had risen to 71% by 2005.
+2011/13: 57% There is no locally specific data available at present.
+2010/11: 67% Completions on PDL had risen to 71% by 2005.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
 The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
-Herefordshire Council AMR (2010/11) and (2011-2013) 19.
+Herefordshire Council AMR (2011/13) 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Housing densities in urban and rural areas There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -